-The English secondary education major requires each student to take 11 courses in English, and 11 units in secondary education.
+The English secondary education major requires each student to take 11 courses in English, and 10 or more units (9 courses) in secondary education.
+There are three tracks:

-Two seminars in research and theory (LIT 499), one in the junior and one in the senior year.
-These topics-based courses are writing and theory-intensive and emphasize independent research.
-By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499, but a student may not make both substitutions; that is, every student is required to complete at least one LIT 499.
-LIT 201 is an absolute pre-requisite for LIT 499 and LIT 497.
-No student will be allowed to register for two sections of LIT 499 in the same semester.
+Two Capstones in different semesters.
+Most students will complete the requirement with two sections of LIT 499 Seminars in Research and Theory.
+These topics-based courses are writing and theory-intensive and will emphasize independent research.
+By permission of the Associate Chair, LIT 492 Seminar in Literary Theory may substitute for the second LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499.
+Every student is required to complete at least one LIT 499.
+LIT 101 and LIT 102 are pre-requisites for either LIT 499 or LIT 492.

 Sophomore Year (2 Units)

 - EFN 299 – Schools & Communities

 - SED 224 – Adolescent Learning and Development